auth0/auth0-spa-js/FAQ.md

 (file, *, —)
 ```

-If you're running from a secure origin, it's possible that your browser doesn't support the Web Crypto API.
+If you're running your application from a secure origin, it's possible that your browser doesn't support the Web Crypto API.
 For a compatibility table, please check https://caniuse.com/#feat=mdn-api_subtlecrypto